alexanderp99/RAG-enhanced-local-LLM/README.md

 First we have to install all the requirements:
 > pip install -r requirements.txt

+upgrade pip
+> python -m pip install --upgrade pip

-or update if we did not use the project for a longer timepip :
+or update if we did not use the project for a longer time :
 > pip install -r requirements.txt --upgrade

 We can install the software ollama on linux like this